Skip to content

 {% endblock %}

 In web apps, component instances from one request can leak into the next.
-Use Registry.request_scope() to isolate per request.
-See the Registry guide for details.
+The recommended setup is a single call:

 from pyjinhx import Registry